KSaubhagya/Fitness-Tracker/README.md

 ✨ Features

-User Authentication: Allows users to log in and register using dummy user data, and retrieves the username after successful login.
+-User Authentication: Allows users to log in and register using dummy user data, and retrieves the username after successful login.

-Exercise Management: Displays exercises in a card view, including an image, title, description, and difficulty level.
+-Exercise Management: Displays exercises in a card view, including an image, title, description, and difficulty level.
 Add to Task List: Users can add exercises to their task list, with a floating button showing the count and the exercises in the list.
 Exercise Details: Provides detailed information about exercises, including the title, difficulty level, required equipment, and instructions.
 State Management: Utilizes the Context API to manage user data and the task list.